Jonathan Swift: Adult life

 Swift was studying for his master's degree when political troubles in Ireland surrounding the Glorious Revolution forced him to leave for England in 1688, where his mother helped him get a position as secretary and personal assistant of Sir William Temple at Moor Park, Farnham.
 Temple was an English diplomat who had arranged the Triple Alliance of 1668.
 He had retired from public service to his country estate, to tend his gardens and write his memoirs.
 Gaining his employer's confidence, Swift "was often trusted with matters of great importance."
 Within three years of their acquaintance, Temple introduced his secretary to William III and sent him to London to urge the King to consent to a bill for triennial Parliaments.

 Swift took up his residence at Moor Park where he met Esther Johnson, then eight years old, the daughter of an impoverished widow who acted as companion to Temple's sister Lady Giffard.
 Swift was her tutor and mentor, giving her the nickname "Stella", and the two maintained a close but ambiguous relationship for the rest of Esther's life.

 In 1690, Swift left Temple for Ireland because of his health, but returned to Moor Park the following year.
 The illness consisted of fits of vertigo or giddiness, now believed to be Ménière's disease, and it continued to plague him throughout his life.
 During this second stay with Temple, Swift received his M.A. from Hart Hall, Oxford, in 1692.
 He then left Moor Park, apparently despairing of gaining a better position through Temple's patronage, in order to become an ordained priest in the Established Church of Ireland.
 He was appointed to the prebend of Kilroot in the Diocese of Connor in 1694, with his parish located at Kilroot, near Carrickfergus in County Antrim.

 Swift appears to have been miserable in his new position, being isolated in a small, remote community far from the centres of power and influence.
-While at Kilroot, however, he may well have become romantically involved with Jane Waring, whom he called "Varina", the sister of an old college friend.
+While at Kilroot, however, he may well have become romantically involved with Jane Waring, who he called "Varina".
+Waring was the sister of an old college friend.